mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Fixed an issue where mantid crashed when the muon analysis plotting window crashed was resized to be too small.
 - Fixed an issue with setting the current workspace before adding a function.
 - Fixed an issue with the results tab not updating correctly after multiple fits with different functions.
-- Fixed an issue where gui was not properly disabling during calculations.
 - Fixed an issue where Muon Analysis and Frequency Domain Analysis gui was not properly disabling during calculations.